MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

 keywords: edge-chromium, web development, html, css, javascript, developer, extensions
 ---

-# Test your extension
+# Test your extension (Extension sideloading)

 The Microsoft Edge \(Chromium\) browser provides a safe and simple way for you to run as well as debug your extensions while you are developing.
-This article explains how to load the extension \(also called side-loading\) into the Microsoft Edge \(Chromium\) browser to test it.
+This article explains how to load the extension \(also called sideloading\) into the Microsoft Edge \(Chromium\) browser to test it.

-To run your extension locally in your browser while developing it \(side-loading\), follow the steps below.
+To run your extension locally in your browser while developing it \(sideloading\), follow the steps below.

 1. Choose the three dots at the top of your browser.